Lav-2023/javascript-examples/README.md

 # DOM Methods

+This exercise is part of 'The Odin Project'.

 Add the following elements to the container using ONLY JavaScript and the DOM methods:

     1. a <p> with red text that says “Hey I’m red!”